 As a bilingual person myself, I can also tell you that it’s the first step to being bicultural (having the capacity to understand and fully function in two different cultures).
 It opens up a different world, sometimes even in your own city.
 So, download a language-learning app, and practice a little bit every day!

-4. Box, Play Full-Contact Football, or Practice Martial Arts
+Box, Play Full-Contact Football, or Practice Martial Arts for Deep Self-Growth

 There’s something powerful about feeling your own physical fragility, and how someone else can exploit it; it’s a strange kind of vulnerability.
 As a kid and teenager, I got punched in the face a few times by other kids; it’s an incredibly jarring experience that I carry with me to this day.